 The Canadian Radio-television and Telecommunications Commission’s (CRTC) order to ban simultaneous substitution (simsub) for the Super Bowl went into effect on February 5, 2017 in spite of ACA’s multiple interventions and legal advances from both Bell Media and the National Football League (NFL).

-ACA has constantly opposed this decision because it will cause irreparable harm to the foundation of the Canadian broadcasting system.
-The negative economic impact outweighs the complaints (reportedly fewer than 100) of Canadian viewers.
+ACA constantly opposed this decision because of its potential to cause irreparable harm to the foundation of the Canadian broadcasting system.
+The negative economic impact of the decision significantly outweighed the complaints (reportedly fewer than 100) of Canadian viewers.

-We intervened in the Federal Court of Appeal case between NFL/Bell Media and the Attorney General of Canada, which was heard Oct.
-17 and 18, 2017.
-This was a key step in ensuring marketers are represented in this case.
-Disappointingly, Federal Court dismissed the appeal but the Supreme Court of Canada has agreed to hear the case, on the basis of considering “the nature and scope of judicial review” of decisions made by administrative bodies such as the CRTC.
+We intervened in the Federal Court of Appeal case between NFL/Bell Media and the Attorney General of Canada in 2017.
+This was a key step in ensuring marketers were represented in this case.
+Disappointingly, Federal Court dismissed the appeal but the Supreme Court of Canada agreed to hear the case.

 This icon means you must be an ACA member to view this content.